 Lower to medium heat and fry your shallots in the leftover browned butter until softened, then fry your garlic for a further minute or so.

 Pour in your wine, deglazing the pan as necessary.
 Leave to simmer for a minutes to reduce, then stir in your cream.
+It's important to reduce the wine so it burns off the alcohol and doesn't end up too bitter.

 Add your dill, parsley, small pinch of chilli flakes (optional) and a small squeeze of lemon juice to taste (careful, you won't need much).
 Season with salt and pepper.